chawou/NumPar/README.md

   frame.rename(columns={'Maximum inscribed circle diameter': 'MICD'}, inplace=True)

   frame.rename(columns={'Aspect Ratio': 'AR'}, inplace=True)

+If desired, adapt the name of the output directory:

+  folder = 'MyMaterial_NumPar'

 At some later points in the code you will be able to specify the measurand for which you want to execute a specific piece of code (e.g. measurand = 'Fmin')